Welcome to Early Years!

 Our Early Foundation Stage Years Curriculum is designed to provide a broad and balanced education that meets the needs of all of our pupils.
 It facilitates them to gain skills, knowledge and understanding as they begin their educational journey.
 We support all of our EYFS children to progress from their individual starting points and prepare them for the transition to next stage of their schooling.
 We plan purposeful play activities and experiences, indoors and outdoors, with a balance of child initiated and adult led activities.
 Have a look below at our long-term overview to see what your child will be learning when they are with us.

-When children are in their Reception year at Stanton Primary School, we follow the Early Years Foundation Stage Curriculum.
-Please access the link below to see the parent friendly version.
+Please access the link below to see a parent friendly version.
 It explains what your child should know and by what age, and shows you what they are aiming for by the time they leave Reception.
 Please bear in mind that all children develop at their own pace.
 At Stanton Primary School we pride ourselves on getting to know all of our children personally, valuing each child's unique learning journey.
 We plan enriching teaching and learning activities to ensure good progress for all of our Early Years children.

 A Typical Day in Our Early Years Classroom